Teaching the science of swimming since 2003!

 -- Continue to reinforce the goals of beginning stroke classes

--- Perfect execution, timing, and coordination of freestyle and backstroke arm movement, as well as freestyle breathing
+-- Perfect execution, timing, and coordination of freestyle and backstroke arm movement, as well as freestyle breathing.
+Swim long distances of each.

 -- Introduce technically proper advanced details of long axis strokes if developmentally appropriate